Skip to main content

 There are four cards (collectively known as digital tachograph cards) that are used by the digital tachograph system:

-• Driver card - used by drivers
+• driver card - used by drivers

-• Company card - for use by the operator
+• company card - for use by the operator

-• Workshop card - available only to approved calibration centres
+• workshop card - available only to approved calibration centres

 How to apply for a digital tachograph driver card

-The driver card is a plastic card similar in size to a photocard driving licence, with a microchip in it.
 As a light goods vehicle (LGV) or bus driver, if you think you will need to drive a vehicle fitted with a digital VU, you will need to apply for a digital tachograph driver card, which are valid for a period of five years from issue.

 To apply for one you’ll need to: